daler/dotfiles/_sources/conda.rst.txt

 The solution
 ------------

+These dotfiles provide ``ca`` (short for "conda activate") which activates conda on demand only when you need it, rather than automatically activating upon starting every shell.
+This avoids I/O slowdown and tmux issues.

 1. **To activate an environment, use** ``ca`` at the time you want to use it.
    Use ``ca`` by itself to activate the base environment.
 Use ``ca <envname>`` to